pdf-utilities/inject_javascript/.github/README.md

 ------

-Example of inheriting and modifying the `inject_javascript` class...
+Example of inheriting and modifying the `Inject_JavaScript` class...

 ```Python